blogtitle/blogsources/content/post/web-security-2-xss.md

 Trusted Types are client side, so not much for Go to do.

+For generating responses make sure you never write to an `http.ResponseWriter` with anything that is not an HTML template.

 Strict CSP and contextual auto-escaping can be done with something like the following proof of concept.
-Make sure you import `"html/template"` and `"crypto/rand"`.
+Make sure you import `"html/template"` and `"crypto/rand"` and **not** `text/template` and `math/rand`.

 ```go
 package main